JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_State_Trees.md

  * Try adding another type of AI entity that has some other logic for its behaviour.
  * Try setting the the `num_entities` to a larger value in the **tutorial_scene**.
 How many AI entities you can add without it affecting performance?

-In 7.1 it was noted that you don't always want to tick the tree every physics frame.
-A *tick* can be thought of as a periodic check if a state transition is possible.
-In some cases you *do* want to check it every frame, but not always.
-Some of the reasons why **not** to tick the state tree every frame are that the game world usually doesn't change dramatically each frame and as a result the state tree likely will stay in the same state.
-Ticking the state tree each frame also has a cost and if the ticking doesn't result in a state transition or anything else beneficial, it becomes a waste.

-Some of the ways to tick the state tree less often can be:
- * Add a delay or cooldown.
+In this tutorial the State Tree is ticked every physics frame, and this is how state machines are usually used in games.
+States are a very convinient way of organizing your game and AI logic.
+After the State Tree has chosen the active states, the ticking only has the cost of the logic that you've built within the `on_tick()` method.

+The tutorial State Tree was created so that it sets some parameters for the AI entity when entering a state, namely which animation it should play and its movement speed, and then during each *tick* it checks if a transition should occur.
+The ticking is therefore focused on checking if transitions between states are needed.
+You can also use the state tree the other way around: you have the game logic *inside* the states within the `on_tick()` method and then use **events** to check when a state transition should occur.

+The game world usually doesn't change dramatically between frames, so it can be said that the tutorial State Tree does a lot of redundant checking for transitions by checking them every frame.
+This can be fixed simply by adding a delay or a cooldown as mentioned in the Behaviour Tree tutorial.
 Each time you tick the tree, you set a variable in the **ai_entity** node to some short time duration and then tick the tree only after this time has passed.
 An example of this is given below.
- * Tick the tree based on **events**.
-For example, if you have an Area2D or Area3D that you use for sensing the environment, you can tick the tree when an enemy enters or exits the area.
-Another examples could be the AI entity losing or gaining more health, getting an alarm signal, and so on.

-However, it is common to tick the state machines every frame so don't be afraid to do so when you need to.
-The state tree for this tutorial was designed so it doesn't have to be, so you can see the effect it can have on performance.
+However, it is common to tick the state machines every frame so don't be afraid to do so.
+It all depends on how you are using the State Tree.

 To see the difference of adding some delay to ticking the tree, test how the code below for the **ai_entity** script changes the way the AI works.
 The only thing it adds is the `ticking_delay` variable that introduces a minimum delay plus a random variance to when the ticking occurs.
-You can try adding different delays and how it affects performance and the AI reaction times and the number of entities you can run.
+You can try adding different delays and how it affects performance, the AI reaction times and the number of entities you can run.

 ```gdscript
 extends AnimatedSprite2D